Quick Guide

 How to import data from Google Search Console to Google Sheets:

-- Sign in to Amigo
+- Sign in to Amigo with your Google account

 - Connect to Google Search Console

-- Select your domain and the metrics to import
+- Select the dimensions to import

 Google Search Console is a web service which allows you, the webmaster, to check indexing status, search queries, crawling errors and various other performance metrics that allow you to monitor organic traffic and optimise the visibility of your website(s).